 1) Roam The Street and Soak in the History

-Our favourite way to explore any city we visit is to walk.
+Our favourite way to explore any city we visit, and especially Malta, is to walk.
 And that’s the best way to explore Valletta too.
 Just walk and lose yourself in the back streets and narrow alleys.
 Well, you won’t get too lost, as Valletta like many cities in the US, is built on a grid system.
 But do move away from the busy main streets for a more authentic Valletta experience.

 Be sure to look upwards, and admire the architecture and the gorgeous Maltese balconies a.k.a.
 Gossip balconies.

 In our opinion, the best time to walk the streets of Valletta is in the early evening, when the crowds have left, and the shops are closed.
 The buildings are all lit up, and it’s just stunning.